► Spy photos of 2019 Evoque SUV

 Engineers are busy mating the latest Ingenium four-cylinder engines with electric motors and the latest battery tech; an additional 1.5-litre, three-cylinder hybrid is also under development, according to CAR magazine’s sources.

-The new 2019 Range Rover Epoque: what to expect
+The new 2019 Range Rover Evoque: what to expect

 Our new spyshots confirm that Land Rover ain’t about to muck around with one of its most successful designs of recent years.
 Having sold around 700,000 Evoques since launch in 2011, the model inspired by the 2008 LRX concept car is going to stay faithful to the wedgy, coupe-alike profile - with an added dose of Velar-inspired swagger.